 Houston Metropolitan Federal Credit Union has received reports of members and non-members receiving counterfeit checks in which the recipients are told they will be paid for having a car-wrap/auto decal advertiser, or for stay-at-home employment .

 These counterfeit checks are made to look like they are drawn on HOUSTON METROPOLITAN FCU and correspondent CATALYST FEDERAL CREDIT UNION.
 Though the check might look very real, it is counterfeit.

 In this scam, people are being sent a check through the mail and are instructed to deposit the check to their account.
 They are then told to deduct a portion for wages, expenses, etc. and to send the remaining amount as a money order or certified check to cover the advertising.
+In the most recent version of this scam, a car wrap advertisement for Folgers Coffee is used.
 Individuals who deposit the check into their financial institution end up having the check bounce and are held liable for the entire amount of the check plus any fees that occur.

 If you believe you have received a similar offer, DO NOT DEPOSIT THE CHECK.

 Fake check scammers are continually looking for people to fraud.
 Here’s what to know and how to spot a scam:

 - They tell you to wire money to them after you’ve deposited the check.